Antonyashik96/Codingtask/README.md

 <div style="text-align: center;">
   <img src="./folder_tree.png" alt="Alt text" width="550"/>
 </div>

-The same **class Node** can be used for any type of hierarchical folder creation.
+The same **class Node** can be used for any dynamic folder structure creation.

 **Steps to execute**\